cnmoro/MiniVectorDB/README.md

 ## **MiniVectorDB**

 This is a Python project aimed at providing an extremely simple yet powerful vector database that uses FAISS internally, while also providing functionality for extracting embeddings, using an integrated ONNX model - but also integrated with the e5 multilingual embedding models.
-It is now possible to index vectors with metadata (which can be used for querying), and also rerank results using a hybrid approach (rank_bm25 + fuzzy string similarity).
+It is now possible to index vectors with metadata (which can be used for querying), and also rerank results using a hybrid approach (text hash vectorizer + fuzzy string similarity).
 Please check out the code snippets below.

 Integrated model link in Huggingface: [universal-sentence-encoder-multilingual-3-onnx-quantized](https://huggingface.co/WiseIntelligence/universal-sentence-encoder-multilingual-3-onnx-quantized)